neuraloperator/neuraloperator/doc/source/modules/api.rst

 Models
 ======

-In `neuralop`, we provide a general Fourier Neural Operator (TFNO) that supports most usecases.
+In :module:`neuralop.models`, we all neural operator models you can directly use on your applications.

 FNO
 ---

+We provide a general Fourier Neural Operator (TFNO) that supports most usecases.

 We have a generic interface that works for any dimension, which is inferred based on `n_modes` (a tuple with the number of modes to keep in the Fourier domain for each dimension.)